-- Homeowner’s often feel a real sense of pride, success and independence at actually becoming a homeowner
+- Homeowners often feel a real sense of pride, success and independence at becoming a homeowner.

-- A house you own can feel more like a ‘home’ than just somewhere to live, since you can choose how to decorate it, you can add to it, and if you want to keep pets you don’t have to ask permission
+- A house you own can feel more like a ‘home’ than just somewhere to live, since you can choose how to decorate it, make alterations and extensions, and if you want to keep pets you don’t have to ask permission.

-- By making regular payments to your mortgage lender and seeing the equity (or value) of your property increase, your credit rating is improved
+- By making regular payments to your mortgage lender and seeing the equity (or value) of your property increase, your credit rating improves.

 Things to consider: